brklyn8900/learnkoinos/docs/M6/4_compile.md

 # COMPILE THE CONTRACT

 Once all your modifications have been made, you're now ready to build the release version.
-To do this, use the following command:
+To do this, use the following command from the `assembly/token` directory.

 ```
 yarn build:release